oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 kubectl -n domain2-ns create serviceaccount privaccess
 ```

-Setup the serivce account with the client deployment pod.
+Setup the service account in the client deployment pod.
 For example, if it is another `WebLogic Domain` in the `Operator`, specify the `ServiceAccountName` in the `domain.spec.serverPod`

 ```text